ajeyvishnu/US_Colleges_Analysis/README.md

 * More students prefer Public universities over Private universities.
 * The costs associated with Public universities are less compared to Private universities.
 * Public universities have better acceptance rates compared to Private universities.
+* The differentiation between Public and Private institutes can be classified using Multivariate Analysis techniques.

 * We can test our Hypothesis at the end of the analysis.